ZainabAldhanhani/Senior-Graduation-Project/README.md

   Go to Preferences --> Raspberry Pi Configuration --> interfaces

-  Enable the SSH and VNC
+  Enable the SSH, VNC, and Camera

 >useful videos: